-We want grass to maximize performance as well as reduce inputs such as water, fertilizers and chemical sprays.
-When we reduce inputs we save resource, time and money.
+Choosing the right type of sod to maximize performance and reduce inputs like water, fertilizers and chemical sprays will save resource, time and money.

-Where does the water come from, is it well water, retention pond or city water?
-Well water and retention ponds can be higher in mineral and salt contents eliminating the longevity of grasses like Kentucky bluegrass and bluegrass blends.
-City water can get expensive when using a high water use grass like Kentucky bluegrass, bluegrass blends and perennial rye grass.
+Where does the water come from?
+Well water, retention pond or city water?
+Well water and retention ponds can be higher in mineral and salt contents eliminating the longevity of high water use grasses like Kentucky bluegrass and bluegrass blends and city water can get expensive.

 What does the area being sodded look like, excessive sun or shade, slopes or berms?
-Is there a leach field or high water table?
-What kind of plants are already growing?
+Leach field or high water table?
+What kind of plants if any are already growing?
 What is the project, home lawn, sports field, park, school or greenbelt?

-Turf Master has developed and trademarked ™ several sod types that are more conducive to regional soil types, low amount of natural precipitation and can cover a wide range of grass growing projects when managed properly.
+Turf Master has developed and trademarked ™ several sod types that are more conducive to our environment, soil types and low amount of natural precipitation.
+Turf Master Specialty grasses can cover a wide range of grass growing projects using low inputs when managed properly.